mcoyne1948/rpi_led_controller/README.md

 ```
 5. Instructions for the installation of the gRPC modules may be found [here](https://grpc.io/docs/languages/python/quickstart/).
 Install both grpcio and grpcio-tools.
 This should be done as root using sudo. (**Note**: These installs must be done with python3 and pip3.)
 ### Install Server
+Naomi is not required to be installed on the server.
 1. Instructions for the installation of the gRPC module may be found above.
 2. Instructions for the installation of the Python wiringpi module may be found [here](https://pypi.org/project/wiringpi/).
 3. Copy the directory *LED_responder* and its contents to an appropriate location in the home directory.